B712, vicinity Hobart, Tasmania, Australia, 2023

 - Aircrew emergency procedures documentation and training pertaining to the recognition and management of crew incapacitation have been updated to include subtle and cognitive incapacitation.

-In Conclusion, a Safety Message based on the Investigation Findings was as follows:
+In Conclusion, a Safety Message based on the investigation findings was as follows:

 Airborne contaminants may result in the rapid onset of incapacitation, which although possibly subtle, can significantly affect the safety of flight.
 Physical or cognitive incapacitation can occur for many reasons and may be difficult for others, or even the sufferer of, to detect and respond to.
 Flight crews should therefore be alert to the potential hazards posed by odours and fumes and not hesitate to use supplemental oxygen.
 The use of oxygen is a proven mitigating action in the case of environmental hazards and its rapid use ensures flight crews’ physical and mental capacity is maintained.